 The registration for the participating buyers and sellers during the Travel Mart session was done on the 7th of April 2011 at chamber I, Riverside Majestic Hotel, Kuching.
 Dato’ Haji Azizan Noordin, Acting Director of Tourism Malaysia, inaugurated the Travel Mart.

 While Travel Mart was ongoing, the programme participants were given talks about tourism by various bodies such as Asian Overland Services Tour and Travel, Sarawak Tourism Board, MAS Holiday, Fireflyz Holiday and Car Rental Association of Malaysia.
-All participants were then taken to the Sarawak Cultural Village (SCV) for celebratory dinner and cultural performance by the state’s ethnic groups.
+All participants were then taken to the Sarawak Cultural Village (SCV) for a celebratory dinner and cultural performance by the state’s ethnic groups.